Madison River Drought Management

 Ennis Lake elevations are controlled by Madison Dam, which produces power.
 Madison Dam was recently upgraded a 12-megawatt facility, up from 8 megawatts.

-Low snowpack could make for challenging water year in 2025
+Low snowpack is making for challenging water year in 2025

 Hebgen Reservoir Conditions